THE LEXINGTON SKI CLUB INC.

 6. Members shall participate in cooperative living while staying at the Lodge and accept the responsibility of maintaining a pleasant environment for all in attendance.
 The members shall also cooperate in the maintenance of the Lodge and the running of the organization.

-7. All voting members must participate in one work weekend per calendar year as a condition of membership.
+7. All voting members must participate in one work weekend per calendar year as a condition of membership, or in 2019 only, pay $250 for each adult not participating.

 8. Membership issues will be subject to the Executive Committee’s interpretation of the Membership By-Laws.